Floor & Roof Structure: MATERIALS ENCYcLOPEDIA

 Unmanaged forestry can have impacts that include significant habitat destruction, soil erosion and ground water contamination.
 The use of marginal wood stocks for OSB can help to mitigate impacts.
 Third-party certification can help to ensure that impacts are minimized.

 Glues for binding wood fibers are formaldehyde based, and have significant harvesting impacts.

 Metal fasteners may seem like a small component, but dozens of kilograms can go into a frame wall.
 Ore for steel production is mined in an intensive process with impacts including habitat destruction and soil and water contamination.

 Manufacturing — Negligible to Moderate

-The sawing and planing of structural lumber is a relatively low–impact mechanical process.
+The sawing and planing of structural lumber for I-beam rails is a relatively low–impact mechanical process.
 Shredding of wood for OSB production has low to moderate impacts.